hpyproject/hpy/docs/porting-guide.rst

 In many cases, migrating to HPy is as easy as just replacing a certain C API function by the appropriate HPy API function.
 Table :ref:`table-mapping` gives a mapping between C API and HPy API functions.
-This mapping is generated together with the code for the :term:`CPython ABI` mode, so it is correct.
+This mapping is generated together with the code for the :term:`CPython ABI` mode, so it is guaranteed to be correct.

 ..  _table-mapping: